-It is a known fact that “health” is vital for everything.
-Be it humans or machines; they all need a regular health checksto function properly.
+It is a known fact that “health” is vital; and, be it humans or machines, everything needs ; a regular health check to ensure it’s functioning properly.

 The same goes for WordPress websites.
-Being the most popular open-source CMS, it comes with frequent updates for improved performance.
-You need to have a proper maintenance plan to ensure that your website performs at its best with the latest updates.
+As the most popular open-source CMS, WordPress comes with frequent updates for improved website performance.
+As such, you should always ensure you’ve got a suitable maintenance plan in place to ensure that your website performs at its best with the latest updates.

-Your website is an essential part of your business as it represents your brand on a digital scale.
-If it is outdated with poor performance, it may hurt your business in the long run.
+Your website is an essential part of your business, as it represents your brand on a digital scale.
+For some businesses, the website may even be an essential component – for example, for eCommerce platforms.
+As such, if your website is outdated or suffers from poor performance, this could drastically hurt your business in the long run.

-Optimising your websiterequires regular updates, maintenance and over-seeing.
-It refers to consistently checking your website for broken links, outdated information and other relevant activities.
+Optimizing your website requires regular updates, maintenance, and over-seeing.
+As such, it’s essential to consistently check your website for broken links, outdated information, and other such relevant activities.

-Maintaining a website is time-consuming, but when you commit to adding it to your routine, you bring in more sales with solid search rankings and a secure environment for the best customer experience!
+Maintaining a website is time-consuming, of course.
+But, when you commit to adding it into your routine, you can bring in more sales than ever, thanks to solid search rankings and a secure environment for the best customer experience!

-An unhealthy website is often more akin to a building that looks well-built and beautiful but has a cracking foundation and rotting support.
+An unhealthy, outdated website is easily comparable to an old building; it might look well-built and beautiful on the outside, but under the surface, it has a cracking foundation and rotting support.
 Not to worry, though!
-Unlike those buildings, it is still possible to save your website and restore its health.
+Unlike those buildings, it’s still easy to save your website and restore its health.

-As they say, Content is King, and so is the mark of a healthy website.
-A static website with little to no updates to its content is hurting itself based on users and SEO.
+As they say, content is King, and so is the mark of a healthy website.
+A static website with little to no updates to its content is damaging, both for the overall user experience and the site’s SEO.

-Users are less likely to trust a site that doesn’t seem to have any recent work to show and thus are less likely to visit it altogether, whereas search engines, once they identify a site as “static,” shove its rank way, way, down.
+Users are less likely to trust a site that doesn’t seem to have any recent content to show and thus are less likely to visit it altogether.
+Meanwhile, once they identify a site as “static,” search engines often shove the rank way, way down in the results.

-To avoid all this and make sure you have a healthy site, you need to add some form of content that you can update on a regular or semi-regular basis.
+To avoid all of this trouble and ensure you have a healthy site, you need to add some form of content that you can update on a regular or semi-regular basis.

 Whether it be a blog, reviews of different products, videos etc ; regardless of the medium, fresh content must be made and posted if you wish to maintain a healthy site.

-A healthy site is responsive to its audience, follows the trends and turns its market away from losing traffic and staying in the limelight.
-This means that if you want to keep your site healthy, you need to update it to fit the whims of the market.
+A healthy site is responsive to its audience, follows the trends, and ensures its market is continually boosting traffic to the site.
+As such, you should always aim to stay in the limelight.
+This means that if you want to keep your site healthy, you need to update it to fit the whims and desires of the market.

-The speed can make or break the site.
-The longer it takes to load, the more are the chances to lose your potential customers.
+Speed can make or break any site.
+The longer it takes to load, the more are the chances there are that you will lose your potential customers.

 Even a one-second difference can have a significant impact on performance.
-According to research, 40% of visitors will leave if your load speed takes longer than 3 seconds, with 47% expecting a 2 second loading time.
+According to research, 40% of visitors will leave if your loading speed takes longer than 3 seconds, with 47% expecting a 2 second loading time or less.

-Pages with rich text and graphics take ages to download, so keeping file sizes to a minimum will contribute to lowering your load time.
-The higher the speed is, the better it gives the result.
+Pages with rich text and graphics take ages to download, so keeping file sizes to a minimum will contribute to cutting back on your load time.
+The higher the speed, the better it gives the result.

-There are multiple ways to protect against spammers and their bots, but your best friends in this regard are anti-spam tools; Honeypot, ReCaptcha and hCaptcha.
+There are multiple ways to protect your website against spammers and their bots, but your best friends in this regard are anti-spam tools such as Honeypot, ReCaptcha, and HCaptcha.

-ReCaptcha and HCaptcha does this by subjecting these bots to tasks they can not do, whereas Honeypot traps them and identifies them as non-human with a hidden field in your forms.
-You can even pair both of them up and have double the amount of protection against spammers!
+ReCaptcha and HCaptcha do this by subjecting these bots to tasks they can not do, while Honeypot traps them and identifies them as non-human with a hidden field in your forms.
+You can even pair both of these for double protection against spammers!

 Your most prominent tool in the fight against hackers, as well as your biggest asset, is your password.
-Try to update your passwords for your site every few months and then save them in offline storage spaces.
-By doing this, even if hackers did manage to get their hands on the password, they’d be kicked out the second it was changed.
+Try to update your passwords for your site every few months and save them in secure, offline storage spaces.
+As a result, even if hackers managed to get their hands on the password, they’d be kicked out the second it was changed.

-It is vital to keep the CMS and plugins on the website up-to-date.
+It’s vital to keep the CMS and plugins on your website up-to-date.
 These updates keep websites functioning correctly.
 Outdated software can have multiple effects, including slowing down your site or stopping a user from doing a specific activity!
-Both of which could lead to the “Bounce rate” on your site growing more extensive and reducing incoming traffic.
+Both of these could lead to the “Bounce rate” on your site growing, which – in turn – could reduce your site’s SEO metrics and incoming traffic.

-To avoid this, make sure to give all your plugins a once-over, see that they’re not slowing down the site or breaking a feature!
+To avoid this, try to ensure that all of your plugins are running effectively to ensure they’re not slowing down the site or breaking any features!

-People use their phones to do tasks and browse the web more than their personal computers nowadays.
-Any healthy website needs to up its accessibility by making its pages mobile-friendly.
+People often use their phones to carry out tasks and browse the web more so than their laptops and computers nowadays.
+As such, any healthy website needs to increase its accessibility by making its pages mobile-friendly.

 In fact, according to Statista, “Mobile accounts for approximately half of the web traffic worldwide.
 In the first quarter of 2021, mobile devices (excluding tablets) generated 54.8% of global website traffic.”

-If your site is not yet mobile-responsive, you need to fix that ASAP.
-If users find it inconvenient to visit your website, many of them will move on to another site, into the arms of the competition.
-And while that’s bad, what’s worse is what happens when search engines find this out.
-If Google deems your website inconvenient for mobile users, it will drop down its rank.
+If your site isn’t yet mobile-responsive, you need to fix that ASAP.
+If users find it inconvenient to visit your website, many of them will move to another site, directly into the arms of your competition.
+And, while that’s bad in its own right, what’s worse is when search engines discover this.
+Indeed, if Google deems your website inconvenient for mobile users, it will drop its rankings significantly.

-A site that isn’t optimised for mobile users isn’t just unhealthy in this day and age.
-It’s doomed to fail.
+A site that isn’t optimized for mobile users isn’t just unhealthy in this day and age: it’s almost doomed to fail.

-It’s impossible to know what’s going to happen in the future, and that’s why you must plan for disastrous possibilities.
-Cyber-attacks and hackers could destroy your site, and a natural disaster could damage your physical servers.
-Even human error at the wrong time and place could lead to losing your website and consequently all its data.
+It’s impossible to know what’s going to happen in the future, and that’s why you should always plan for disastrous possibilities.
+Cyber-attacks and hackers could destroy your site, and something as seemingly obscure as a natural disaster could even damage your physical servers.
+Alternatively, something as simple as human error at the wrong time and place could lead to you losing your website and, consequently, all of its data.

-A healthy site has been backed up, with its data copied and saved in a separate location.
-If your site isn’t backed up, then all you’re doing is waiting for disaster to strike and rob you of all your work so far.
+A healthy site has usually been backed up, with its data copied and saved in a separate location for protection.
+However, if your site isn’t backed up, all you’re doing is waiting for disaster to strike and rob you of all your hard work.

 You should back up your site’s data at least bi-monthly; that way, the most you will ever lose is about two weeks’ worth of data.

-Some organisations even set up emergency backup routines for their sites so that their team is always ready to save and deploy data in case of emergencies.
-While you don’t need to go that far, at least make sure you’re not gambling on losing a month’s worth of data altogether.
+Some organizations even set up emergency back-up routines for their sites so that their team is always ready to save and deploy data in case of emergencies.
+While you don’t need to go that far, you should at least ensure you’re not gambling on losing a month’s worth of data altogether.

-Your website’s health entirely depends on how closely and how well you look after it.
-As long as you’re careful and make sure you’re covering all the bases, your site will be perfectly okay!
+Your website’s health depends entirely on how closely and how well you look after it.
+As long as you’re careful and make sure you cover all bases, your site should be perfectly okay!

-Your website can be just as professional as the rest of your business by choosing a website maintenance service.
-This way, you can leave a better impression on your visitors and spend more time focusing on growing your business than fixing technical issues and mistakes.
+Of course, if this is something you’ve been considering, you could alternatively take the hassle out of the process by choosing a website maintenance service.
+In this manner, you can leave a better impression on your visitors without the hassle on your part, allowing you to spend more time growing your business rather than fixing technical issues and mistakes.